How to build an attractive salary package - 4 tips

 When it comes to negotiating a salary package, flexibility is important for both sides to find an ideal remuneration that satisfies all parties.

-To avoid a war for talent, being flexible with a salary package will be advantageous for hiring managers who are willing to go beyond the industry norm to attract talent in a competitive market.
+To avoid a war for talent in Hong Kong, being flexible with a salary package will be advantageous for hiring managers who are willing to go beyond the industry norm to attract talent in a competitive market.

 3. Think beyond salaries